SoarGroup/Soar/Release/readme.txt

 [Python]

-The included Python libraries support Python versions 2.6 and 2.7.
+The included Python libraries support Python versions 2.6.
 Your installed Python architecture (32- or 64-bit) must be the same as the binaries you download.

 DETAILED CHANGELIST
 ===================